czhc/czhc.github.io/collections/_posts/2025-04-17-baseline-prompt-incident-report.md

 4. There are no silver bullets in integrating AI.
 Review your output.
 Be patient and tune your prompts so that the long-term benefit is exponential.

 Let me know what you think!
-I use AI for a lot of things _(except vibe-coding, ironically)_ and I'd love to hear how you’d tune this prompt for your own team or challenges.
+I use AI for a lot of things _(except vibe-coding, ironically)_ and I'd love to hear how you’d tune this prompt or prompt differently.